bahmutov/cypress-visual-testing-workshop/slides/03-screenshots/PITCHME.md

 ## 🏁 Conclusions

-- `cy.screenshot` command saves the app or element looks
+- `cy.screenshot` command captures the app or an element
-- 3rd-party plugin `odiff` compares "gold" images with the current screenshots
+- 3rd-party plugin `odiff` compares the "gold" images with the current screenshots
 - even a small CSS change can lead to large image differences

 ➡️ Pick the [next section](https://github.com/bahmutov/cypress-visual-testing-workshop#contents) or jump to the [04-ci](?p=04-ci) chapter